 But there is some common thread between all of us, no matter how you feel.
 What we do is all about creating connections and community.
 That’s really the essence of what nonprofits do is bringing people together to help each other to solve something that’s at the core of what we do.
 So being able to build a big community like that in such a short time is so incredible.

 Charity Matters: Tell us what success you have had?
 What has your impact been?

 Kyle Linton: I think that between the content and the platform that we have created we are somewhere between 100 and 200,000 survivors that we’ve been able to access and engage with and support in some capacity.
 Obviously, our aim is to increase that.
 We’re lucky as a technology organization that the number one thing that we have to our advantage is that scale and that ability to very quickly expand our efforts and reach that many people.

 Laura Sinko: I think with social media, specifically, the direct messages, I just pulled up one now because it made me feel so good.
 This person said,” I just wanted to say how grateful I am to have found your page.
 I’ve struggled with what happened to me.
 So I really like to say thank you.
 I know you don’t know me, but just existing You make me feel seen.”
 And I feel like that is just something that when you think of impact is so important.
 The thought of being seen when you feel so alone is what keeps me going.

 Charity Matters: What life lessons have you learned from this experience?

-Laura Sinko: The main thing that I learned is that it’s possible to have an idea that you think fills a need and to and to go out and do it.
-I think for me, in the clinician role I noticed this gap and I was like, I’m just a nurse, I can’t do this.
-That is really important for to like, no matter who you are, or where you’re at if you have an idea and you think it feels a need, and it’s really going to help people, take a chance on yourself because I feel like you can do so much good for other people.
+Laura Sinko: The main thing that I learned is that it’s possible to have an idea that you think fills a need, go out and do it.
+I noticed this gap and thought, I’m just a nurse, I can’t do this.
+That is really important no matter who you are, or where you’re at if you have an idea and you think it feels a need, and it’s really going to help people, take a chance on yourself because I feel like you can do so much good for other people.